-The MREL ratio of the Bank as at 30 June 2021, calculated according to the SRB's eligibility criteria currently in effect and based on the Bank's internal estimate, stood at 18.5 per cent. of risk weighted assets and 10.2 per cent. of LRE.
-The MREL ratio expressed as a percentage of risk weighted assets does not include capital used to meet the combined buffer requirement, currently at 3.5 per cent. and expected to increase to 4.0 per cent. on 1 January 2022.
+The MREL ratio as at 30 June 2022, calculated according to the SRB's eligibility criteria currently in effect and based on the Bank's internal estimate, stood at 18.6 per cent. of risk weighted assets and 9.3 per cent. of LRE.
+The MREL ratio expressed as a percentage of risk weighted assets does not include capital used to meet the combined buffer requirement amount, which stands at 3.75 per cent. since 1 January 2022 and is expected to increase to 4.0 per cent. on 1 January 2023.